afknapping/github-from-scratch/_posts/2007-08-01-make-a-blog.md

     ---
     hello kittens

 Only one thing left missing.
-We want to have a list of all our blogposts on pur index, right?
+We want to have a list of all our blogposts on our index, right?
 Put this into your `index.html`:

     <ul>
         {% raw %}{% for post in site.posts %}